krock07/reviewagon/README.md

 ## Planning Story
 The first step I used to build this app was to make a timeline with all the steps I need to complete MVP.
-For each step I gave an estimate of how muuch time it would take task to complete.
+For each step I gave an estimate of how much time it would take task to complete.
 After that I added a stretch goal section of things I wanted to accomplish if I had enough time.

+I figured out how many tables I needed and how many columns each table needed.
+I then established the relationship between the tables.
+Next, I set up my controllers and routes for the application.
+Once everything was done in the backend I created my react app.
+Once that was complete I set up my links using react router.
+Then I started to build my components starting with the navigation.